janzejdlik/RustPortfolio/README.md

 ```console
 cargo new project_name
 ```
-then navigate to project directory by typing:
+Then navigate to project directory by typing:

 ```console
 cd project_name/src
 ```
-replace from this repository "main.rs"
+Replace the content of your "main.rs" file with this project's "main.rs" file.

 The first file "main.rs" sends message to a desired server.
 Multiple clients can be used as the same time.